-Gretchen Livingston is a Senior Researcher at the Pew Hispanic Center.
+Gretchen Livingston is a Senior Researcher at the Pew Research Center’s Hispanic Trends Project.
 Her primary areas of interest include immigrant adaptation, gender, social networks and family structure.
-She earned her Ph.D. in Demography and Sociology from the University of Pennsylvania, and prior to joining the Pew Hispanic Center she was a Visiting Research Fellow at the Princeton University Office of Population Research.
+She earned her Ph.D. in Demography and Sociology from the University of Pennsylvania, and prior to joining the Pew Research Center’s Hispanic Trends Project she was a Visiting Research Fellow at the Princeton University Office of Population Research.

 Mothers with infant children1 in the U.S. today are more educated than they ever have been.
 In 2011, more than six-in-ten (66%) had at least some college education, while 34% had a high school diploma or less and just 14% lacked a high school diploma, according to a new Pew Research Center analysis of […]